Facebook Instagram Youtube Youtube Twitter Official Website of the Cathedral of Seville Only Official Site

 The Cathedral, one of the largest and most ornate religious buildings in the world, contains in its complex structure a wide range of styles derived from its turbulent history.

-In the chapel of the Granada, there are the capitals of several columns dating from the time of the Visigoths, the last vestiges of the original Cathedral, which in 712 the Arab conquerors condemned to destruction.
+In the chapel of the Granada, there are capitals of several columns dating from the time of the Visigoths, the last vestiges of the original Cathedral, which in 712 the Arab conquerors condemned to destruction.

 It is, above all, one of the most important witnesses of the Almohad period in its heyday.
-In 1147, when it became the capital of a Muslim empire covering the whole of the Maghreb, Seville itself with its monuments whose splendor Arab travelers were pleased to point out.
+In 1147, when it became the capital of a Muslim empire covering the whole of the Maghreb, Seville itself, with its monuments whose splendor Arab travelers were pleased to point out.

 The Giralda, formerly the minaret of the Great Mosque (built in 1172-98 by Emir Yaqub al-Mansur), escaped destruction and became a bell tower after the reconquest of Seville in 1248.
-In the 16th century it was crowned with a bronze statue symbolizing the Christian faith, which serves as a weathervane (Giraldillo), at an altitude of 97.52m (97.52m).
+In the 16th century it was crowned with a bronze statue symbolizing the Christian faith, which serves as a weathervane (Giraldillo), at an altitude of 97.52m.

 Seville's prosperity after the discovery of the New World was further enhanced by the considerable financial means already made available for the construction and embellishment of the Cathedral.
-In the sixteenth century, it was reinforced by an incomparable ornamentation of stained glass windows, altarpieces, work and grid posts.
+In the sixteenth century, it was further enhanced by an incomparable ornamentation of stained glass windows, altarpieces, work and grid posts.
 In the seventeenth century, the Cathedral was still the beneficiary of wealthy donations, and was filled with baroque sculptures and paintings by the great Sevillian painters Murillo and Valdés Leal.

 BUY